iganev/rhai-chrono/README.md

 The package exposes two wrapper types [`DateTimeFixed`](#datetime) (wrapping `chrono::DateTime<FixedOffset>`) and [`Timedelta`](#timedelta) (wrapping `chrono::TimeDelta`).

-Each of the two wrapper types can be initialized in a variety of ways using disctinct [contructor functions](#constructors).
+Each of the two wrapper types can be initialized in a variety of ways using distinct [constructor functions](#constructors).

 Once initialized, the user can call [methods](#methods) and [get](#getters) / [set](#setters) properties on the wrapper.